President and Managing Partner

 Web Content Development

 With parents so passionate for the Sport of Kings, the love for the live action came naturally to the children growing up in the Gruender Household.
 Jessica is one of the four daughters Scott and Debbie have raised and is ecstatic to be a part of the business her parents have worked so hard to establish.
-She has over 5 years of web and graphic design experience.
-While not working on a project, Jessica enjoys spending time with her daughter and playing MMORPGS.
+She has over 10 years of web and graphic design experience.

 I’m originally from Michigan and my best friend’s family owned/trained/raced harness horses.
 From about the age of 14 on, I was always at the track with them and eventually became a groom for the their horses.
 When I moved to CA, there were no harness tracks, so my interest turned to thoroughbreds.
 Fortunately, I lived about 20 minutes from Hollywood Park, and although Del Mar and Santa Anita were a bit farther drive, I gladly made the trip whenever possible.
 I would say that Santa Anita is my favorite track, but Opening Day at Del Mar is something everyone should experience at least once.
 Having recently moved to the Dallas area, I’m looking forward to the thoroughbred season at Lone Star Park.